grz0zrg/tinycelfgraphics/README.md

 Note : This does not respect the ELF specification so potentially unsafe.

-Note : 32 bits version goes further than just overlapping headers by integrating bits of [Whirlwind Tutorial](http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html)
-Note : 32 bits version is potentially more unsafe than 64 bits due to some shortcuts (e_sh* values are actual code + fb0 string null byte on e_ehsize)
+Note : 32 bits version goes further than just overlapping headers by integrating bits of [Whirlwind Tutorial](http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html) it is also maybe more unsafe than 64 bits due to some shortcuts (e_sh* values are actual code + fb0 string null byte on e_ehsize)

 32 bits ELF result (1920x1080) :